A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Phenomenological Constraints and implications

 \subsection{Oblique parameters}

 The vector-like fermions $L'(E)$ and an inert scalar doublet $\eta$ contribute to oblique parameters via vacuum polarization diagrams for electroweak gauge bosons.
-Here, we compute $S$- and $T$-parameters that are influential in the W boson anomaly.
-They are given as follows:~\cite{Peskin:1990zt, Ko:2021lpx}
+Here, we compute new contributions of $S$- and $T$-parameters which are given as follows:~\cite{Peskin:1990zt, Ko:2021lpx}

-where {the} superscript VLF represents contribution from different combination of our vector-like fermions $\{E_1, E_2, N'\}$, and $\Pi^{ {\rm VLF}}(33,3Q,\pm)$ are contributions of beyond the SM.
-Also, $\Pi_{33,3Q,\pm}$ can be obtained from vacuum polarization contributions listed in Appendix \ref{appdx:polarizationdiagrams}.
-The contributions of $\eta$ to $S,\ T$ are simply given by~\cite{Barbieri:2006dq}
+where {the} superscript VLF is shorthand notation of vector-like fermion, $FF'$ on $\Pi^{ {\rm FF'}}_{(33, 3Q, \pm)}$ expresses the possible different combination of the vector-like fermions $F(F') = \{E_1, E_2, N'\}$, and $\alpha \approx 1/137$ is the electromagnetic fine-structure constant.
+Explicit forms of $\Pi^{FF'}_{33, 3Q, \pm}$ can be obtained by calculating vacuum polarization diagrams and they are listed in Appendix \ref{appdx:polarizationdiagrams}.
+The contributions of $\eta$ to $S$- and $T$-parameters are simply given by~\cite{Barbieri:2006dq}